 ALLOW MISSING MIDDLE THROUGHOUT THE URBAN CORE

 Our land use code gives few options between single family homes and large apartment complexes.
 Medium-density buildings, such as multiplexes, row homes, cottage courts, and small apartment complexes, are great small-scale infill options that are more affordable than detached, single-family homes.
 Austin’s central neighborhoods are desirable areas to live — they have easy access to Austin’s (slowly) improving transit, central city amenities, and the best that Austin’s culture has to offer — yet living there is not accessible to most working families today.
-Any building between a single-family house and a large apartment building. housing allows families to live closer together and create walkable neighborhoods that are safer and more conducive to transit.
+Missing middle housing allows families to live closer together and create walkable neighborhoods that are safer and more conducive to transit.
 Missing middle housing should be allowed throughout the urban core, and not just near corridors, so that more people can access the heart of our neighborhoods.
 Allowing attractive housing options in only a few limited areas will not improve Austin’s affordability, but will ensure only high end development.

 ENSURE ABUNDANT HOUSING CAPACITY

 The CodeNEXT maps must ensure Austin has enough housing for however many people want to live here.
 When 100 people move to Austin every day, and we don’t build enough housing units to accommodate them, low-income residents will be displaced as the wealthy will always be able to outbid the poor.
 This economic displacement lies at the heart of Austin’s gentrification challenge.
 An inclusive zoning map would substantially grow our zoned capacity and allow Austin to adapt to its needs rather than set arbitrary caps on our neighborhoods’ populations.